MicrosoftDocs/PlayReady/Docs/Features/metering.md

 *Metering* is the process for counting the number of times content is played.
 Metering is important because it allows a subscription content service provider to offer content on this basis.
 For example, in North America, if a song is transferred to a "blind" system, in which there will be no monitoring of the usage, a "mechanical royalty" of approximately 8 cents per song is required.
 On the other hand, if the licensee monitors content usage and reports it, the licensee pays a reduced mechanical royalty of 1 cent for each *play*.
 This can make a significant difference during transfers of large catalogs of music (for example, 10,000 songs).
 Even extremely heavy music-listening is likely to generate only 2,000 plays per month ($20 in royalties), whereas the mechanical royalty for these 10,000 songs would have been $800.
 There is therefore an economic incentive to "meter" content under this circumstance.

 > [!NOTE]
-> The rates indicated in this section as examples.
+> The rates indicated in this section are examples.
 Actual rates may vary depending on agreements between content owners and service providers.

 <a id="ID4EZ"></a>